casper-network/docs-1.5.X/source/docs/casper/concepts/serialization/types.md

 | `ByteCode`   | 18               |
 | `Message`    | 19               |

--   `Account` serializes as a 32 byte long buffer containing the byte representation of the underlying `AccountHash`
+-   `Account` serializes as a 32 byte long buffer containing the byte representation of the underlying `AccountHash`.
 -   `Hash` serializes as a 32 byte long buffer containing the byte representation of the underlying `Hash` itself.
 -   `URef` is a tuple that contains the address of the URef and the access rights to that `URef`.
 The serialized representation of the `URef` is 33 bytes long.
 The first 32 bytes are the byte representation of the `URef` address, and the last byte contains the bits corresponding to the access rights of the `URef`.
 Refer to the [CLValue](./primitives.md#clvalue-clvalue) section of this chapter for details on how `AccessRights` are serialized.
 -   `Transfer` serializes as a 32 byte long buffer containing the byte representation of the hash of the transfer.